top of page

 My name is Suzi and I am the massage therapist behind Revive Massage Therapy.
 I completed my Level 5 diploma in Soft Tissue Therapy with the Oxford School of Sports Massage in February 2022.
 This is how I got here.

-I have always been an active person with a sense of adventure, along with a deep love for animals.
-I grew up in Devon where I spent my childhood messing around with horses and dogs and exploring the wildness of Dartmoor both on foot and horseback.
+I have always been an active person with a sense of adventure, along with a deep love of animals.
+I grew up in Devon where I spent my childhood messing around with dogs, cats and ponies and I also helped out with a friends goats and sheep, which I found infinitely more interesting than schoolwork!

 In 1997 I graduated from Coventry University, having pursued my love of horses academically, with a BA Hons in Equine Studies.
 My studies included equine anatomy and physiology, nutrition and sports science which piqued my interest in how bodies respond to training and how they recover from injury.